pnmeka/llama7b_cpu/README.md

     python3 convert.py models/7B/

-Step 4: Now to quantize the model to 4 bits.
+**Step 5:** Now to quantize the model to 4 bits.
 This allows it to run on a simple CPU like mine:

     ./quantize ./models/7B/ggml-model-f16.bin ./models/7B/ggml-model-q4_0.bin q4_0

-Step 6: Now to start the chat mode you might have seen online.
+**Step 6:** Now to start the chat mode you might have seen online.

     ./examples/chat.sh